Saputo: Time to MOOve Towards an Ethical Dairy Industry

 - The Dairy industry also emits about 20% of the total greenhouse gas emissions from the main livestock sectors and also leaves a huge water footprint.

 So, how can we improve dairy farming and make it not just beneficial for humans, but sustainable for the world?
 We need a leader willing to participate in a milk revolution.

 Concrete steps can and should be taken to ensure dairy cows are treated humanely.
 They need healthy and spacious living conditions and they should be allowed to graze in fields with their calves.
 No unnecessary suffering should be brought to them.
-Professionals should perform necessary surgical procedures - with pain killers.
-Concrete steps can also be taken for farms to reduce their carbon and water footprints, as well as improve the use of farm land.
-Embracing organic farming standards is a step in the right direction.
+Concrete steps can be taken for farms to reduce their carbon and water footprints, as well as improve the use of farmland.
+Embracing organic farming standards can be a step in the right direction.